Oregon State holds off Iowa State 80-74

 Tinkle answered with back-to-back 3-pointers to give Oregon State a 78-73 lead with 55 seconds left and Iowa State could not catch up.

+“One thing that we talked about at halftime, just staying confident with everything, being ready to come out and play,” Tinkle said.

 Tyrese Haliburton had 15 points, all coming in the second half, as well as 12 assists and seven rebounds for the Cyclones (1-1).
-Bolton had 16 points.
+Bolton had 16 points and George Conditt added 14.

 Oregon State was coming off a season-opening 87-67 victory over Cal State Northridge.
 Tinkle had 25 points in the win.